TheLuckymadman/ansible-role-docker-remote-access/README.md

 Role Name
 =========

-The role is used for setting the remote access up for the docker daemon.
+The role is used for setting the remote access up for a docker daemon.

 Requirements
 ------------